kalex79126/NcPac_Project/README.md

 ## 4. Main Function
 The main function of this project is to provide a functional program for Niagara College Program Advise Committee to use it for upcoming meetings and past meetings.
+In the NDS Inventory Management System project, I was responsible for creating an application for inventory management.
+This involved applying secure design principles, threat modeling, and continuous monitoring to ensure the security and integrity of the system.
+The project emphasized risk mitigation by protecting sensitive data and maintaining compliance with regulatory standards.
 Send out emails to Members of committees
 Newsfeed available for the members to see upcoming meetings and their roles for the meetings

 ## 5. Troubleshooting
 - Data not being generated properly